jjren/jjrengroup/content/news/20250904_gaoxing/index.md

 share: false
 ---

-The title of the talk is "Quantum simulation of charge and energy transport dynamics in complex systems".
+The title of the talk is "Quantum Simulation of Charge and Energy Transport Dynamics in Complex Systems".
 <!--more-->